r-grandorder/tri-hermes/en/pages/atlantis.md

 Come on!
 We're finally almost to Olympus!

 **Goredolf:**
 Aaaaaah!
-We're falliiing! ! !
-I don't wanna diiieee! ! !
+We're falliiing!!!
+I don't wanna diiieee!!!

 **Nemo:**
 Don't worry, nobody's going to die.
 Well, this might hurt enough for you to wish you were dead...

 **Goredolf:**
-That's not reassuring at aaall! ! !
+That's not reassuring at aaall!!!

 ---